Table of Contents

 In this section you will find a list of my projects that i deemed somewhat finished enough to share with you.

-Every project sub-page includes a project overview with a description, installation guide and the corresponding user, developer documentation, the code will still be hosted outside of this website on my external git hosts, although im looking into cgit, and future possible self-hosting.
+Every project sub-page includes a project overview with a description, installation guide and the corresponding user, developer documentation (if it exists), the code will still be hosted outside of this website on my external git hosts, although im looking into cgit, and future possible self-hosting as an experiment.